lukesmurray/markdown-anki-decks/README.md

 ---
 css: custom-styles.css
 ---
 ```

 ```yaml
 ---
 css: ["one.css", "two.css", "three.css", "four.css"]
 ---
 ```

 The paths to the css files are assumed to be relative to the markdown file.
 Cards have the following html structure.
+During processing markdown anki decks wraps your answer in a section tag.
+So the answer will be `<section>{{Answer}}</section>`.
+This extra wrapping step is performed because answers can consist of multiple sibling html elements and we need to provide a single element to Anki.

 ```html
 <!-- the question card -->